kuzzleio/kuzzle/doc/2/guides/getting-started/8-deploy-your-application/index.md

 Kuzzle needs compiled dependencies for the cluster and the realtime engine.

-We are going to use a multi-stage Docker file to build the dependencies and then use the [node:12-stretch-slim](https://hub.docker.com/_/node?tab=description) image to run the application.
+We are going to use a [multi-stage Dockerfile](https://docs.docker.com/develop/develop-images/multistage-build/) to build the dependencies and then use the [node:12-stretch-slim](https://hub.docker.com/_/node?tab=description) image to run the application.

-Create the `docker/kuzzle.dockerfile` file with the following content:
+Create the `deployment/kuzzle.dockerfile` file with the following content:

 ```dockerfile
 # builder image